-Pearl Jephcott, youth and the lives of ordinary people.
-Pearl Jephcott produced a series of influential studies of the lives of young people, and was an important figure in the development of thinking about youth club work.
-She also undertook a number of studies that added significantly to our appreciation of working class life.
+Pearl Jephcott produced a series of influential studies of the lives of young people and was an important figure in the development of thinking about youth club work.
+She also undertook a number of studies that added significantly to our appreciation of working-class life.

-Agnes Pearl Jephcott (1900-1980) was a gifted social researcher and organizer.
-For nearly twenty years she helped to develop and sustain girls’ and mixed clubs – and displayed a marked ability to make significant relationships with young people and those that worked with them.
+Agnes Pearl Jephcott (1900-1980) was a gifted social researcher, worker and organizer.
+For nearly twenty years she helped to develop and sustain girls’ and mixed clubs – and displayed a marked ability to make significant relationships with young people and those who worked with them.
 Alongside this work, Pearl Jephcott also began researching and writing about the lives and experiences of young women.
-Unlike many other researchers she placed an emphasis on exploring the experiences and circumstances of ‘ordinary’ young people.
+Unlike many other researchers, she placed an emphasis on exploring the experiences and circumstances of ‘ordinary’ young people.
 Her research broadened out to studies of particular neighbourhoods and social phenomenon.
 There was, again, an emphasis upon the lives of ‘ordinary’ people and the environments they find themselves in (particularly their housing conditions and the impact these have) – and the actions that local people can take.
 In this piece, we examine her contribution and significance.